recommend-games/blog/content/posts/susd_effect/index.md

   - Synthetic Control
 ---

-* Introduce SU&SD
-* Mention the effect they have on board game sales
-* Mention previous attempts at quantifying the effect
-* John Company video
-* Plot number of ratings before and after the video
-* Can we attribute the increase to the video?
-  * After all, it was pre-Xmas time, maybe people were just buying more games
-* Enter Synthetic Control
-* Explain briefly what it is and how it works
-* Link to articles
-* Synthetic Control with convex combination
-* Print the weights
-* Plot the results, both absolute and relative
-* Is it significant?
-Fisher's exact test
-* Other games absolute plot – maybe some with Ridge regression
-* Conclusion

 [Shut Up & Sit Down](https://www.shutupandsitdown.com/) (SU&SD) is arguably the largest (at over 400k subscribers) and most influential [YouTube channel](https://www.youtube.com/@shutupandsitdown) in board gaming.
 A video with a glowing recommendation by them can lead to a game sell out overnight.
 Or at least that's how the anecdotes go.
 There's been [previous attempts](https://www.reddit.com/r/boardgames/comments/ngqoow/i_tried_to_quantify_the_shut_up_sit_down_effect/) at quantifying the effect, but over here at Recommend.Games is where board games and data science meet, so obviously, we have to dig a little deeper.

 Their recent review of {{% game 332686 %}}John Company{{% /game %}} is an interesting case study: